-- 4.1 The STATE hereby grants to the UTILITY a right of entry onto all lands in which it has an interest for the Work as defined in Exhibits A and C. Upon completion and acceptance of the Work, this right of entry shall terminate, except as otherwise provided in Section 5.4. - 4.2 The UTILITY agrees to obtain rights of entry, if needed, upon all privately owned lands necessary to perform the Work.
-The UTILITY also agrees to obtain all necessary permissions for the STATE to enter upon such lands, if required, for the duration of this Agreement.
-The UTILITY agrees to provide the rights of entry and applicable permissions to the STATE within () calendar days of entering into this Agreement.
-Upon completion of the Work on such lands, the rights of entry and permissions shall terminate, except as otherwise provided in Section 5.4.
+- 6.1 The UTILITY hereby grants to the STATE a right of entry onto all lands in which it has an interest for construction of the Work as defined in Exhibits A and C. Upon completion and acceptance of the Work, this right of entry shall terminate, except as otherwise provided in Section 5. - 6.2 The UTILITY agrees to arrange for rights of entry upon all privately owned lands upon which the UTILITY has an easement or court finding of a prescriptive right which are necessary to perform the Work.
+The UTILITY also agrees to obtain all necessary permissions for the STATE to perform the Work on such lands, which may include reasonable use restrictions on those lands.
+The UTILITY agrees to provide the rights of entry and applicable permissions under this section to the STATE within () calendar days of entering into this Agreement.
+Upon completion of the Work on such lands, the rights of entry and permissions shall terminate.